michaelskyba/rich/wealth/README.md

 valid comment.

 ## Status
-wealth is mostly in a usable state but I haven't done much testing yet, especially for abstract edge cases.
+~~wealth is mostly in a usable state but I haven't done much testing yet, especially for abstract edge cases.~~
+2022-08-28: wealth is currently completely unusable.
+Ignore everything else in this README until I have made it compatible with the new rich design.

 ## Dependencies
 - rich